humhub/documentation/docs/develop/testing.md

 HumHub uses [Codeception](http://codeception.com/) as testing framework.

-*ATTENTION: Some of the test libraries are developed for use with PHP 7 only*

 Information about how to write tests with codeception are available here:

  - [Codeception Introduction](http://codeception.com/docs/01-Introduction)